WeblateOrg/weblate/docs/user/files.rst

 Conflicts handling
 ++++++++++++++++++

-Defines how to deal with uploaded strings which are already translated.
+Defines how to deal with uploaded strings which are already translated:

+Change only untranslated strings (``ignore``)
+   Ignore uploaded translations which are already translated.
+Change translated strings (``replace-translated``) Replace existing translations with uploaded ones, but keep approved ones.
+Change translated and approved strings (``replace-approved``) Replace existing translations with uploaded ones, including approved ones.

 .. _upload-fuzzy: